-A: Unfortunately, no. Medicaid will cover long term care in many states, but Medicare does not.
+A: Unfortunately, no. Medicaid will, in certain circumstances, help cover long term care in many states, but Medicare does not.
 Medicare does not cover long term care and does not cover custodial care.
 To get information about how Medicaid covers long term care, contact your state’s Medicaid office.

 Q: I am a veteran and use the VA, but I also have Medicare.
 Do I have additional options?

-Q: I have heard you can be fined by Medicare if you don’t sign up right away.
+Q: I have heard you can be fined if you don’t sign up when you turn 65.
 Is this true?

-A: Yes.
-They are called Late Enrollment Penalties (LEP) and are assessed by Medicare.
+A: Yes and no. The fines are called Late Enrollment Penalties (LEP) and are assessed by Medicare.
 They pertain to both Part B and Part D (RX drugs).
-These penalties are only assessed if you did not enroll in them when eligible AND did not have creditable coverage in place such as an employer group plan.
+These penalties are only assessed if you did not enroll in Medicare when eligible AND did not have creditable coverage in place such as an employer group plan.
 In other words, you were either uninsured or were in a plan that Medicare did not consider creditable.

 So, as long as you are covered by a creditable plan, it is perfectly fine to delay Parts B and/or D of Medicare until you are either dropped from the Employer plan or decide to retire.

 When assessed, The Part B premium is 10% of the premium for each year you did not have Part B and were not otherwise covered.
 The Part D penalty is 1% of a benchmark premium for every month you did not have coverage without creditable coverage.
 These penalties remain in place for as long as you are in the program.